ga-wdi-curriculum/rails-activerecord/readme.md

 If we run these commands, we're dropping our entire database and creating a brand new one.
 * Why is this potentially super dangerous?

-Another (wrong) way we can do this is by using `rails db:rollback`.
+Another way we can do this is by using `rails db:rollback`.
-* To undo a single migration run `rails db:rollback` in the Terminal
+* To undo a single migration, run `rails db:rollback` in the Terminal
 * Be careful though -- this might destroy data!
 Whatever columns or tables that were created by that migration will now be gone.

 > Running `rails db:rollback` will only undo the migration with the most recent timestamp.
 Every subsequent rollback will undo the most recent timestamped migration that hasn't been undone yet.